 Introduction

-This chapter focuses on the responsibilities and duties of the individuals who actually conduct accreditation visits and the principles that guide the visit.
-Individuals selected for the Board of Institutional Reviewers (BIR) will have received specialized training prior to service on one of the Commission’s accreditation activities including serving on an accreditation team.
-To remain current, BIR members are required to attend additional periodic trainings and meetings.
-Members with a gap of two years or more in their service must participate in online training modules prior to resuming their service in BIR.
-This practice ensures calibration across all reviews.
+This chapter focuses on the responsibilities and duties of the individuals who conduct accreditation site visits and the principles that guide the visit.
+California's accreditation system for educator preparation programs depends on a large cadre of dedicated education professionals who are committed to ensuring that preparation programs in the state are of high quality.
+The Board of Institutional Review (BIR) is comprised of individuals with expertise across all credential areas who confirm that institutions are implementing programs aligned with Commission adopted standards.
+Individuals selected for the Board of Institutional Reviewers (BIR) will have received specialized training prior to service on one of the Commission’s accreditation activities, including serving on an accreditation site visit team.
+BIR members attend additional periodic trainings and meetings, as necessary.
+Training ensures calibration across all reviews.

-The information presented in this handbook is designed to reinforce the formal BIR training and to provide other interested parties with an understanding of the responsibilities and duties of accreditation team members.
-This chapter provides descriptions of essential team activities that occur during the actual accreditation visit and that culminate in an accreditation recommendation, which is discussed in Chapter Eight.
+The information presented in this handbook is designed to provide interested parties with an understanding of the responsibilities and duties of accreditation team members.
+This chapter provides descriptions of essential team activities that occur during the accreditation site visit which culminates in an accreditation recommendation, (discussed in Chapter Eight).
 Chapter Eleven contains a description of the skills and techniques used by BIR team members.

 I. Purposes and Responsibilities of Accreditation Site Visit Teams

-Accreditation teamsconvene at educator preparation institutions to stakeholders confirm the findings of the BIR review of Common and Program Standards, and Preconditions, examine additional program documents and evidence submitted via an accreditation website, and interview a variety of individuals representing stakeholders of the institution’s educator preparation programs.
-The purpose of the team’s work is to provide the Committee on Accreditation (COA) with sufficient information so that the COA can determine whether the educator preparation program sponsors fulfill adopted standards for the preparation of professional educators.
-Accreditation teams are expected to focus on issues of quality and effectiveness across the educator preparation portion of the institution (the unit) as well as within all credential programs that it offers.
-A site visit accreditation team determines whether the institution and its programs are effectively implementing standards.
-An accreditation team is expected to make its professional recommendation to the COA on the basis of the preponderance of evidence collected from multiple sources (e.g., Program Review and Common Standards Institutional Response, Program Summaries, Survey Data and other outcomes measures), and supporting documentation and related evidence; implementation is verified through interviews across stakeholder groups during the site visit.
-Site visits include off-campus programs as well as those on the main campus.
+Accreditation teams visit educator preparation institutions, in person or virtually, to interview a variety of individuals with knowledge off an institution’s educator preparation programs, confirm the findings from Common Standards review, Program Review, and Preconditions responses, and examine additional program documents and evidence.
+The purpose of the team’s work is to provide the Committee on Accreditation (COA) with sufficient information so that the COA can determine whether the institution’s educator preparation programs meet Commission-adopted standards.
+Accreditation teams are expected to focus on issues of quality and effectiveness across the educator preparation portion of the institution as well as within each of the credential programs that it offers.
+The accreditation team determines whether the institution and its programs are effectively implementing standards and makes an accreditation recommendation to the COA on the basis of evidence collected from multiple sources (e.g., Program Review and Common Standards Submissions, data available on the Accreditation Data Dashboard, and other outcomes measures), supporting documentation and related evidence.
+Implementation of the institution’s programs is verified through interviews across representative groups during the site visit.
+Site visits include the review of off-campus programs as well as those on the main campus.
 To accomplish the purpose of the accreditation teams, its members will complete the following tasks:

-Develop a preliminary perspective on the extent to which an institution and its educator preparation programs meet the Common and Program Standards by reviewing: a) the institution's Common Standards Response; b) the institution’s Data Analysis and the CTC staff’s responses, and c) the Program Review and Program Summaries.
+Develop a preliminary perspective on the extent to which an institution and its educator preparation programs meet the Common and Program Standards by reviewing the institution’s: a) Common Standards Submission and Addendum, b) Program Review Submission and Addendum, and c) other related evidence as submitted, including information in the Accreditation Data Dashboard (ADD).

-Collect additional information to confirm or dispute the preliminary perspective by: a) interviewing credential candidates, program completers, employers of program completers, field experience supervisors, program faculty, administrators, advisory boards, and other key stakeholders; and b) reviewing materials, such as course syllabi, formative assessment documentation, candidate records, and reports of follow-up studies or surveys, as well as any other pertinent sources of information available via the institution’s accreditation website.
+Collect additional information to confirm or dispute the preliminary perspective by: a) interviewing credential candidates, program completers, employers of program completers, field experience supervisors, program faculty, administrators, advisory boards, and other key individuals during the site visit, and b) reviewing materials, such as course syllabi, formative assessment documentation, candidate records, and reports of follow-up studies or surveys, as well as any other pertinent sources of information made available to the accreditation team.